TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Fixes to force reinforce I inadvertantly introduced when cleaning up.

 r97
-Fix: <Stance> in support heli not setting pull out in mother base
+Fixed: <Stance> in support heli not setting pull out in mother base
 Feature: <Stance> in support heli now a (non saving) toggle for pull-out, requires you to jump out after setting hold though.
 Option: Start on foot reworked to spawn at selected lz on mother base platforms - thanks to NasaNhak for pointer
 Feature: Abort to Heli from title continue.
 Hold down ESCAPE for 1.5 seconds, the kjp logo will flash, clickin on continue will load ACC instead of continuing mission.